tongyx361/Awesome-LLM4Math/README.md

 - **[CAMEL-Math](https://huggingface.co/datasets/camel-ai/math)**
   - **# of Queries**: 50,000
   - **Query Description**:
-    - ”Math dataset is composed of 50K problem-solution pairs obtained using **GPT-4**.
+    - "Math dataset is composed of 50K problem-solution pairs obtained using **GPT-4**.
-    - The dataset problem-solution pairs generating from **25 math topics, 25 subtopics for each topic and 80 problems for each "topic,subtopic" pairs.**”
+    - The dataset problem-solution pairs generating from **25 math topics, 25 subtopics for each topic and 80 problems for each "topic,subtopic" pairs.**"
   - **Answer Description**: Same as query.
 - **[MetaMathQA](https://huggingface.co/datasets/meta-math/MetaMathQA)-GSM8K/SV**
   - **# of Queries**: 29,283
   - **Query Description**:
-    - “In **Self-Verification (SV)**, **the question with the answer is first rewritten into a declarative statement**, e.g., “How much did he pay?” (with the answer 110) is rewritten into “He paid $10”.
-Then, a question for asking the value of x is appended, e.g., “What is the value of unknown variable x?”.”
+    - "In **Self-Verification (SV)**, **the question with the answer is first rewritten into a declarative statement**, e.g., "How much did he pay?" (with the answer 110) is rewritten into "He paid $10".
+Then, a question for asking the value of $x$ is appended, e.g., "What is the value of unknown variable $x$?"."
   - **Answer Description**: Same as query.
 - **[MetaMathQA](https://huggingface.co/datasets/meta-math/MetaMathQA)-GSM8K/FOBAR**
   - **# of Queries**: 16,503
   - **Query Description**:
-    - ”**FOBAR** proposes to **directly append the answer to the question**, i.e., “If we know the answer to the above question is {a⋆ i } , what is the value of unknown variable x?””
+    - "**FOBAR** proposes to **directly append the answer to the question**, i.e., "If we know the answer to the above question is $a_{i}^*$ , what is the value of unknown variable $x$?""
   - **Answer Description**: Same as query.
 - **[MetaMathQA](https://huggingface.co/datasets/meta-math/MetaMathQA)-MATH/SV**
   - **# of Queries**: 4,596